devinterx/HttpServer/README.md

 # HttpServer
-This is a http server completely written in PHP - *HttpServer*.
+This is a http server for PHP completely written in PHP - *HttpServer*.

 # Why do you do this?
 Because I can.